ricklancee/maljs/README.md

 A promise based json api wrapper for the MAL (myanimelist) api. http://myanimelist.net/modules.php?go=api

 ### Support
-When using in the broweser es6 need to be converted to es5 to ensure maximum browser support.
-Polyfills for the Fetch, Promise and URL APIs need to be included in browsers that lack support.
+ES6 files need to be converted to ES5 to ensure maximum browser support.
+Polyfills for the Promise API need to be included in browsers that lack support.
 See the `polyfills/` directory for an example for a polyfill script.

 ### Usage